-3.4 Non Residential Uses
+3.34 Non Residential Uses

-Non-residential uses can occupy up to 250 square metres of gross floor area.
-Existing non-residential uses greater than 250 square metres and less than 500 square metres of gross floor area are recognized.
-New non-residential uses which are proposed to be greater than 250 square metres and less than 500 square metres of gross floor area may only be permitted through a rezoning application if supporting documentation rationalizes the increased size of the proposed development.
-Non-residential uses will not exceed a total of 500 square metres of ground floor space and pPrior to any development on private or partial services a hydrogeological study may be required to ensure ground water resources will not be impacted to the satisfaction of the Regional Municipality of Halton and Credit Valley Conservation.
+Non-residential uses will not exceed a total of 500 square metres of ground floor space and p Existing non-residential uses can occupy up to 500 square metres of gross floor area.
+New non-residential uses can occupy up to 250 square metres of gross floor area.
+New non-residential uses proposing to exceed the 250 square metre limit, but less than 500 square metres of gross floor area must also satisfy the criteria in Section 4.2 of this plan. rior Prior to any development on private or partial services a hydrogeological study may be required to ensure ground water resources will not be impacted to the satisfaction of the Town and Regional Municipality of Halton in consultation with and Credit Valley Conservation.

-3.5 Stormwater Management
+3.45 Stormwater Management

 All commercial, industrial, institutional, recreational and residential development shall be supported by a Stormwater Management (SWM) report unless waived by the Town through a preconsultation process.
-The report shall be prepared Any submission of a plan of subdivision must be accompanied by a stormwater management report that will address to the satisfaction of the Town of Halton Hills and in consultation with the appropriate agenciesCredit Valley Conservation in accordance with the policies in Section C8 of the Official Plan.how the quality and quantity of runoff will be managed.
+The report shall be prepared Any submission of a plan of subdivision must be accompanied by a stormwater management report that will address to the satisfaction of the Town of Halton Hills and in consultation with the appropriate agencies Credit Valley Conservation in accordance with the policies in Section C8 of the Official Plan.how the quality and quantity of runoff will be managed.